allure-framework/.github/profile/README.md

 Welcome to the **Allure Framework** repository.

 Allure Framework is a set of adaptors and examples for Allure Report, a flexible, lightweight multi-language test reporting tool.
-Read more at the [official website](https://qameta.io/allure-report/) of the project.
+Read more at the [official website](https://allurereport.org/) of the project.

 ## Allure Report
 ![Allure Report](https://github.com/allure-framework/allure2/raw/master/.github/allure-report-gif.gif)

-The main repo is [Allure Report](https://github.com/allure-framework/allure2): this is the place where you may create issues and tickets for the Report.
+The main repo is [Allure Report](https://github.com/allure-framework/allure2): this is where you may create issues and tickets for the Report.

 If you have any questions, ideas, or suggestions regarding Allure Report, feel free to start a thread at [GitHub Discussions](https://github.com/allure-framework/allure2/discussions).

 ## Testing frameworks adaptors
 We did quite a lot of work trying to provide native adaptors for almost all the common programming languages.

-In case, you are looking for adaptors, use this list:
+In case you are looking for adaptors, use this list:
 - [Java](https://github.com/allure-framework/allure-java)
 - [JavaScript](https://github.com/allure-framework/allure-js)
 - [Python](https://github.com/allure-framework/allure-python)